polisek/qbr-inventory-by-polisek/README.md

 **If you need**
 - Displays 5 slot in line ( screen )

-- Just copy client/main.lua
+- Just copy and paste client/main.lua
-- Just copy server / main.lua
+- Just copy and paste server / main.lua

 **If you need**
 - Copy and paste html / css  /  main.css